Redefining safety and justice for the twenty-first-century city

 A discussion co-sponsored by Open House New York, The Architectural League, Urban Omnibus, and The Irwin S. Chanin School of Architecture of the Cooper Union.

-With Elizabeth Glazer, Director of the NYC Mayor’s Office of Criminal Justice, and Stanley Richards, Senior Vice President, The Fortune Society.
+With Elizabeth Glazer, Director of the NYC Mayor’s Office of Criminal Justice, Tina Luongo, Attorney-in-Charge of the Criminal Defense Practice at the Legal Aid Society, and Stanley Richards, Senior Vice President, The Fortune Society.
 Moderated by Rosalie Genevro, Executive Director, The Architectural League.